Tour Le Tour

 are a few prizes (one year the winner got a bottle opener), and there is a party at the end.
 But you’re

 on your own.
 You choose your own route, you carry your own gear, you

 figure out how to get yourself across the borders and past the dogs.

 You are on your own.
 With a party at the end.
 I can’t think of a better

-checkpoints were positioned so that you had to go through some bumpy
+checkpoints are positioned so that you have to go through some bumpy

 bits.
 Did I mention the party at the end?